jonnor/idda-knitting-machine/README.md

 Please attribute by linking to this Github repository: `https://github.com/jonnor/idda-knitting-machine`.

-# Status
-**Prototyping**

-* Teardown of a commercial unit has been performed
-* A functional crank and motor attachment for automated knitting has been tested with existing commercial unit
-* Untested 3d-models exist for the components of the knitting mechanism

-If you want a functional open-source knitting machine that you can make *right now*, you should have a look at [Circular Knitic](http://www.instructables.com/id/Circular-Knitic/) or the [OpenKnit](http://openknit.org/) linear/flatbed knitting machine.

-# TODO

-v0.1: First prototype

-* Needle: Test 3d-printability, including best print direction and possible
-* Track: Adapt the track path to be a V-shape, as found in commerical units
-* Test track+needle+cylinder motion together
-* Track: Make the actual track be circular
-* Model the circular rack, used to drive the cylinder around.
-Connects to existing crank
-* Model a basic outer body/shell

-v1.0: First fully-working manual version

-* Tweak for printability, including speed
-* Model some feet for body to stand on
-* Parametric model, tested in couple different sizes

-v2.0: Fully-working automated version

-* Add parts needed for motor drive, including electronics and software

-Later

-* Automated plain-knitting using end-stops/encoder

 # In development

 There are some FreeCAD source files included here.